What are the Different Types of Painter’s Tape?

 This will not only make sticking much easier but also the removal process after you have completed the job.

-Few masking tapes on the market also come with waterproof properties.
-These are usually water-resistant and not fully waterproof.
+A few masking tapes on the market also come with waterproof properties.
+These water-resistant tapes are not fully waterproof, but can be used by painters to seal the leaks or cracks before painting or repairing.

 e) Consider tape accessories: